richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

     //Moves object to the center of the screen (0, 0).
 Returns the distance object moved.

      public int clearScreen();
-    //Erases turtle's trails and sends it to the home position.
-Returns the distance turtle moved.
+    //Erases object's trails and sends it to the home position.
+Returns the distance object moved.
 }
 ```

 Parser: